-SSL (Secure Sockets Layer), the industry-standard security protocol that the ACS web site uses to communicate with secure browsers like Netscape and Internet Explorer, takes care of the first two items.
+SSL (Secure Sockets Layer), the industry-standard security protocol that the ACS website uses to communicate with secure browsers, takes care of the first two items.
 When communicating with a secure server like ours, these browsers encrypt the information you send in a way that is extremely difficult for anyone else to decode.
 If you are not sure whether your browser supports secure transactions, don't worry.
 If it doesn't, you won't be able to complete the transaction.
-You should also look for a visual image that indicates a secure site (see below).
+You should also look for a visual image (generally a lock) that indicates a secure site.

 Once your order is received, we take care to keep your information confidential in the same ways that we as consumers want our information secured.

 How do I know I'm in a secure area of the website?